If you would like to build your own SVSpark client from original source, instructions for doing so follow below.

 tar -xzvf Spark-master_2.7.7.tar.gz cd Spark-2.7.7 tar -xzvf ../SVCustomSpark-2.7.7.tar.gz

 You should now be ready to build.
 To do this, use these commands:

-# to build Spark itself: cd $SPARKHOME/build ant jar # to build the generic plugins, plus Flashing (for Windows): ant windows.build.plugins # to build additional plugins for Mac (only works on a Mac): ant mac.build.plugin # to build the installer for Linux and Windows: ant installer.izpack # to build a .exe installer for WinXP: ant installer.izpack.exe # to build an installer (.dmg) for Mac (only works on a Mac): ant mac.app.zip ant installer.mac
+# to build Spark itself: cd $SPARKHOME/build ant jar # to build the generic plugins (including ours), plus Flashing (for Windows): ant windows.build.plugins # to build additional plugins for Mac (only works on a Mac): ant mac.build.plugin # to build the installer for Linux and Windows: ant installer.izpack # to build a .exe installer for WinXP: ant installer.izpack.exe # to build an installer (.dmg) for Mac (only works on a Mac): ant mac.app.zip ant installer.mac

 Running the Client

-We suggest that you create and run a suitable installer for your system, and proceed to run the client from its desktop icon.
+We suggest that you create and run a suitable installer for your system, and proceed to install it and run the client from its desktop icon.
 However, if you want to make and test your own mods to the source, the compiled client can be invoked in place (on Linux or Mac) by using this script:

 $SPARKHOME/target/build/bin/startup.sh > /dev/null 2>&1